Beilinson-Parshin adeles via solid algebraic geometry: The skeletal filtration

-Now we are ready to finish the proof of Theorem \ref{thm-adeles}. \begin{proof}[Proof of Theorem \ref{thm-adeles}] The continuity holds by construction since each $L$ is continuous, Lemma \ref{psi-is-t-exact} shows the t-exactness, and Lemma \ref{psi-preserves-product-and-completions} shows that right t-bounded products and completions are preserved.
+\begin{proof}[Proof of Theorem \ref{thm-adeles}] The continuity, the t-exactness, and the product and completion preservation are all contained in Lemma \ref{lem-proof-of-the-main-thm-properties-of-L}.
 As for the formula (\ref{eq-main-thm-BP-adeles}), it will be convenient to prove the following slightly more general version of it: for any prime $\q \subset A$,

 We will use induction on $m$.
-The base $m = 0$ is clear from the calculation at the beginning of \ref{sssec-proof-of-the-main-thm} and Definition \ref{def-psi-with-supports}; we will now prove the inductive step.
+In the base case $m = 0$ we have: where we use Corollary \ref{cor-single-comp-mod-div-skeleton} to compute the value of $L_k(A^\comp_\q)$.
+We will now prove the inductive step.

-where we used Lemma \ref{psi-preserves-product-and-completions} to pull products and completions through composites of $\Psi$s, Lemma \ref{lem-sup-condition} to pass from $\Psi$s supported on $\q$ to $\Psi$s supported on $\p_m$, and the induction hypothesis in the final row. \end{proof}